block42-blockchain-company/icon-europe-voting-app/README.md

 # Voting dApp for ICON Europe 🇪🇺🗳

-Community governance tool to incorporate european ICONists into the decision making process of its beloved P-Reps
+Community governance tool to incorporate european ICONists into the decision making process of its P-Reps.

 Execute command bellow, which creates, runs and attaches to docker container.